Cornerstone-OnDemand/modelkit/docs/library/overview.md

 and keep track of it during execution, the service will fetch any serialized assets, and load the object in memory.

-`Model` objects can then be requested via `ModelLibrary.get`, and used to make predictions via `Model.predict`.
+`Model` objects can then be requested via `ModelLibrary.get`, and used to make predictions via `Model`.

 The ML logic is written in each `Model`'s `predict` functions, typically inside a submodule of `modelkit.models`.